skoomasteve/NMAR/README.md

 --Considerations?

-If NMAR finds that it can't reach the default gateway it will disable all nic's and then enable all nic's present on the machine; this is important to remember if you have muliple nics- some of which you don't want activated.
+If NMAR finds that it can't reach the default gateway it will disable all nic's and then enable all nic's present on the machine; this is important to remember if you have muliple nics, some of which you don't want activated.
 The script can be modified to target specific scripts; however, keep in mind (if you're deploying NMAR with group policy) that the NMAR.ps1 file may be overwritten during the next GPupdate thus wiping out your targeted NIC paramaters (depending on how you've setup the GPO).